Aneityum language: Personal nouns

+Obligatorily possessed nouns

 These nouns must "be marked as being possessed by some other noun or pronoun", which tends to be marked by suffixation.
 Most of the obligatorily possessed nouns are kinship terms.

 An example of direct suffixation can be seen in the examples below.

 There are some nouns that do not take direct suffixation but rather use possessive markers such as the word for "child", "nephew", "niece", and "sister," to name a few.